 The letter of solicitation should include a current curriculum vitae and should clearly specify the action for which the reviewer is being asked to evaluate the candidate.

 All letters must be signed unless they came in through the eFilePlus system.
 Letters that do not have signatures must be accompanied by written documentation (e.g. email from letter writer that they sent the letter).
 Electronic signatures are acceptable.

 For 7th year promotion to Associate Professor candidates, without complication of eligible service at other UC campuses, extramural letters should not be solicited BEFORE the sixth anniversary of the UCR appointment date.
 For persons with prior service at other campuses, extramural letters for 7th year promotion to Associate Professor files may be solicited after the completion of the 72nd month of appointment (inclusive of prior service).
-(See APM 133-17.)
+(See APM 133-17)

 The candidate determines the items to be included in the request packet.
-The following items are required or highly recommended: CV (required), a Candidate Self-statement (optional), Teaching Evaluations (optional), bibliography (optional), re-prints (optional).
-If the self-statement sent to extramural referees differs from the self-statement in Section $\underline{III.T}$, both self-statements should be included in the file.
-(See Section $\underline{III.L.2}$.)
+The following items are required or highly recommended: CV (required), a Candidate Self-statement (optional), Teaching Evaluations (optional), Candidate Mentorship Statement (optional), bibliography (optional), re-prints (optional).
+In conjunction with department policy (refer to Section III.Y) the candidate may opt to include the department research and creative work statement.
+If the self-statement sent to extramural referees differs from the self-statement in Section III.T, both self-statements should be included in the file.
+(See Section III.L.2.)

 For single department candidates, letters should be requested from 3-6 referees suggested by the candidate, and from 3-6 referees suggested by the department and/or Chair.
 The list of referees should be adequately balanced between the candidate's suggestions and those of their colleagues.
+For faculty in the Professor of Teaching series it is acceptable for a few of the letters to be outside the candidate's discipline if those referees are in a position to comment on the candidate's teaching skill.
+For example, Professors of Teaching in other disciplines, particularly within the UC system, may be considered as a referee.